February 18, 2026 | Buying

 • Closing timelines that better suit their needs

-That said, well-priced homes in desirable areas can still attract multiple offers—so readiness remains key.
+That said, well-priced homes in desirable areas can still attract multiple offers, so readiness remains key for this Ontario home buyers guide’s core message: prepare before you shop.

 Interest Rates and Long-Term Affordability